War on Weeds — Weeds are Everybody’s Problem

 Integrated Pest Management (IPM) options

-- Mechanical — Hand digging or pulling can be effective on small infestations.
-Remove as much plant material as possible.
-Broken plant parts can form new plants.
+- Mechanical — Hand pulling can be effective on small infestations.
+Fall tillage can help to eliminate rosettes that would overwinter.

 Idaho is a wonderful place with awesome natural resources, landscapes, agriculture and recreational opportunities.
 Weeds threaten all the things that we love about Idaho.
 To detect, contain and control weeds in Idaho we have declared “War on Weeds.”
 These short articles are designed to give a brief description of each species, an explanation about why it’s a problem, insights into identification and Integrated Pest Management control options. — Justin Hatch